 Let’s start there.
 With the box.
 I’m referring here not to the art of upholstery which, as Cynthia points out, always involves out-of-the box thinking.
 Because each piece is different, upholsterers are naturally nimble problem solvers when it comes to repairing and transforming furniture.
 The box in which we find ourselves trapped, as Cynthia sees it, is our industry structure (or “shared infrastructure”) which has become disjointed and dysfunctional, leaving gaping pot holes on the path to success and security for current and future generations of would-be upholsterers...
 Click here to read the full article on the National Upholstery Association website.
 Sewing is all about connection, about binding pieces together to make a whole that is greater than the sum of its parts.
 As I listen to Susan Woodcock, owner of The Custom Workroom Training Center (a.k.a.
 Workroom Tech) in North Carolina, tell her story, it is clear that she was born to sew...
 Please click the link below to read the full article on the National Upholstery Association website: This is a story of promise.

-AuthorIn addition to her own blog, Monica Rhodes currently blogs for the National Upholstery Association at: Archives
+AuthorIn addition to her own blog, Monica Rhodes currently writes for the National Upholstery Association at: Archives

 Categories